 - Milk’s unique nutrient package can be difficult to replace in a healthy eating pattern,5 so options that promote milk consumption could help close students’ nutrient gap.6

 - School milk consumption may increase.
 Serving 1% flavored milk could reverse the decline in milk consumption observed by the USDA Food and Nutrition Service during lunch among elementary, middle and high school National School Lunch Program participants.

 Click the top right playlist button for the full list of videos.

-We can help
+We can help.

 - Consult with a school wellness expert

-- Chocolate milk for sports recovery
+- Learn about chocolate milk for sports recovery